EthanSuperior/startup/README.md

 ## Login deliverable
 User registration - Creates a new account in the database.
 Existing user - Stores the scores if the user already exists, maybe will add settings soon...
-Use MongoDB to store credentials - Stores both user and their scores.
+Use MongoDB to store credentials - Stores both user and their scores in two different collections.
-Restricts functionality - You cannot do play until you have logged in, it redirects you
+Restricts functionality - You cannot do play until you have logged in, it redirects you back to the login screen.

 ## WebSocket deliverable